Dünyayı Kurtaran Adam: Plot

-The wizard separates the men and tries to convince them to join him.
-He sends his queen to seduce Ali, while he orders Murat to be brought before him.
-He offers Murat the chance to rule over the earth and stars if he joins him.
+The Sorcerer separates the men and tries to convince them to join him.
+He sends his queen to seduce Ali, while he orders his robot to bring Murat before him.
+He offers Murat the chance to rule over the cosmos if he joins him.
 He possesses the power of Earth's ancestry in the form of a golden brain, and all he needs to conquer Earth is a real human brain.
-After Murat declines, the wizard shows that he has the woman and child in captivity.
-Enraged, Murat fights the wizard's monsters and skeleton guardians.
-Meanwhile, monsters attack Ali when he is about to kiss the queen.
+After Murat declines, the Sorcerer shows that he has the woman and child in captivity.
+Enraged, Murat fights the Sorcerer's monsters and skeleton guardians.
+A group of monsters attack Ali when he is about to kiss the queen.
 He defeats the monsters and joins Murat's fight.
-They are both disabled by laser-armed guards and then unsuccessfully tortured by the wizard.
-Finally, the wizard pits Murat against a giant monster in the arena.
+They are both knocked out by laser-armed guards and unsuccessfully tortured by the Sorcerer, who pits Murat against a giant monster in the arena.
 Murat defeats the monster and flees, taking the woman and the child with him.
 Ali is left in captivity.

 Murat finds out about a sword made by "the 13th clan," who melted a mountain thousands of "space years" ago.
 Murat later finds this sword, shaped like a lightning bolt, in a cave defended by two golden ninjas.
 He takes the sword after dispatching the guards in an uncharacteristically short fight.
-Renewed by the sword's power, Murat goes to free his friend from the sorcerer's dungeon.
+Renewed by the sword's power, Murat goes to free his friend from the Sorcerer's dungeon.
 However, Ali becomes envious of the sword, knocks out Murat, and takes both the sword and the golden brain.
-The wizard then uses trickery and deceit to make Ali hand over the artifacts.
-Having touched these items, the wizard now has increased powers and traps Murat, Ali, the woman, and the child.
+The Sorcerer manipulates Ali into handing over the artifacts and uses them to trap him, Murat, the woman, and the child.
 Ali is killed in a foolish attempt to escape.

-Grief-stricken, Murat decides to melt down the golden sword and the golden human brain and forge them into a pair of gauntlets and boots.
-Equipped with magical gloves and super-jumping boots, he searches for the sorcerer to avenge his friend's death.
-After fighting numerous monsters and skeletons, he comes face-to-face with his nemesis and karate chops him in half.
-He then leaves the planet for Earth in a ship that suspiciously resembles the Millennium Falcon.
+Grief-stricken, Murat melts down the golden sword and brain and forge them into a pair of gauntlets and boots.
+Equipped with magical gloves and super-jumping boots, he searches for the Sorcerer to avenge his friend's death.
+After fighting through numerous monsters and skeletons, he comes face-to-face with his nemesis and karate chops him in half.
+He then leaves the planet for Earth in a ship that resembles the Millennium Falcon.